Coconut Shrimp: Delicious and crunchy coconut crusted shrimp, and a delicious yogurt dipping sauce.

 - Working with one shrimp at a time, dredge in the cornstarch mixture, then egg whites, then coconut.

-- Add shrimp to air fryer basket without over-crowding
+- Spray air fryer with non-stick cooking spray.
+Add shrimp to air fryer basket without over-crowding

 - Repeat until all shrimp are cooked.